Formulas | Formula library

 Display length of service as years and months

-This example is for a formula field to display the length of service as years and months rather than a decimal number in years, such as 5.57 years).
-The displayed value is xx years xx months.
+This example is for a formula field to display the length of service as years and months rather than a decimal number in years.
+For example, 5.57 years.
+The system displays the value as xx years xx months.

 Copy